evankingca/OpenFrontIO/README.md

   </picture>
 </p>

 This fork removes analytics, tracking, ads, and public lobbies.
+This version is not currently hosted anywhere, but there are some instructions for setting it up with docker below.

+Original Readme:

 [OpenFront.io](https://openfront.io/) is an online real-time strategy game focused on territorial control and alliance building.
 Players compete to expand their territory, build structures, and form strategic alliances in various maps based on real-world geography.